jakkax/Chess/README.md

 Simple chess game

 I created a simple game of chess in Python using only the library Tkinter.
-Limitations: the game supports only one player and there's no logic for the game to end implemented.
+Limitations: the game runs locally, the sides don't change (white is always at the bottom and black on top), there's no logic for the game to end implemented.